geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 This setting is stored in the CCACHE_DIR and is persistent.

+## Using a separate output directory ##

+By default, the output of each build is stored in the out/ subdirectory of the matching source tree.

+On some machines with multiple storage devices, builds are faster when storing the source files and the output on separate volumes.
+For additional performance, the output can be stored on a filesystem optimized for speed instead of crash robustness, since all files can be re-generated in case of filesystem corruption.

+To set this up, export the `OUT_DIR_COMMON_BASE` variable to point to the location where your output directories will be stored.

+    export OUT_DIR_COMMON_BASE=<path-to-your-out-directory>

+The output directory for each separate source tree will be named after the directory holding the source tree.

+For instance, if you have source trees as `/source/master1` and `/source/master2` and `OUT_DIR_COMMON_BASE` is set to `/output`, the output directories will be `/output/master1` and `/output/master2`.

+It's important in that case to not have multiple source trees stored in directories that have the same name, as those would end up sharing an output directory, with unpredictable results.

+This is only supported on branches newer than 4.0.x (IceCreamSandwich).

 # Setting up a Mac OS X build environment #